ga4gh/data-security/AAI/AAIConnectProfile.md

     2. The responsibility of risk assessment of a Broker is on the Claim Clearinghouse to trust a token.

-2. Claim Clearinghouses MUST process access tokens to access a Broker's `/token` or `/userinfo` to get access to GA4GH Claims OR MUST process Passports and their Visas.
+2. Claim Clearinghouses MUST process access tokens to access a Broker's Token or UserInfo Endpoint to get access to GA4GH Claims OR MUST process Passports and their Visas.

     1. For access token flows, Claim Clearinghouses MUST either check the validity of the access token or treat the access token as opaque.

         1. If treating the token as a JWT a Claim Clearinghouse:

-            1. Even though JWTs are expected to be submitted against a Broker's `/token` or `/userinfo`, a Claim Clearinghouse SHOULD check the Token’s signature via JWKS or having stored the public key.
+            1. Even though JWTs are expected to be submitted against a Broker's Token or UserInfo Endpoint, a Claim Clearinghouse SHOULD check the Token’s signature via JWKS or having stored the public key.

                 1. A metadata URL (.well-known URL) SHOULD be used here to use the